JLVD1517/secdev-urban-preparedness-dashboard/README.md

 There are four main subdirectories, each representing a component of the application.
 These subdirectories have additional README’s composed by our partners in developing the frontend, RS21.

-- `uppd-docker-compose`: Contains docker-compose file for easy deployment of all components.
+- `secdev-docker-compose`: Contains docker-compose file for easy deployment of all components.
 Only potential changes needed involve changing ports depending on your deployment needs.
-- `uppd-tile-server`: Contains the code to initalize the tile server for the map - the coloured heatmap tiles and the points of interest are shown by querying this server
+- `secdev-tile-server`: Contains the code to initalize the tile server for the map - the coloured heatmap tiles and the points of interest are shown by querying this server
-- `uppd-database`: Contains the code to initialize all datasets for the map, including importing indices, points of interest, and shapefile from user-added files.
+- `secdev-database`: Contains the code to initialize all datasets for the map, including importing indices, points of interest, and shapefile from user-added files.
-- `uppd-application`: Contains all the front end code.
+- `secdev-application`: Contains all the front end code.
 This is the directory that will require the most customization to deploy your own version.

 ## Data File Requirements

-There are three main types of data files, all of which are located in the `uppd-database/docker/data` folder.
+There are three main types of data files, all of which are located in the `secdev-database/docker/data` folder.

 ### All Data Files